jasiek/pullthrough/README.md

 ## TODO

+* what happens when we can't connect to the source server?
+* server drops connection
 * handle cases where content is being chunked from the source
 * https support via CONNECT
 * compression